Editorial guide

 How to change an ANZSIC code

 Businesses often outgrow the code they started with.
-If the predominant activity has changed, the ANZSIC class should be reviewed so that reporting and tax-facing references still describe the real business.
+If the predominant activity has changed, the ANZSIC class should be reviewed so that reporting and tax-facing references still describe the real business rather than an old operating model.

 Start by confirming that the activity really changed